 Certain of the Company's master services agreements or other arrangements contain take-or-pay clauses, whereby customers are required to purchase a fixed minimum quantity of product during a specified period, or pay the Company for such orders, even if not requested by the customer.
 The Company considers these take-or-pay clauses to be an enforceable contract, and as such, the legally-enforceable minimum amounts under such an arrangement are considered to be outstanding performance obligations on contracts with an original expected duration greater than one year.
-At December 31, 2022, Chemours had \$31 of remaining performance obligations.
-The Company expects to recognize approximately 91% of its remaining performance obligations as revenue in 2023 and the remainder in 2024.
+At December 31, 2023, Chemours had \$340 of remaining performance obligations.
+The Company expects to recognize approximately 30% of its remaining performance obligations as revenue in 2024, approximately 24% as revenue in 2025, and approximately 23% as revenue for each of the years 2026 and 2027.
 The Company applies the allowable practical expedient and does not include remaining performance obligations that have original expected durations of one year or less, or amounts for variable consideration allocated to wholly-unsatisfied performance obligations or wholly-unsatisfied distinct goods that form part of a single performance obligation, if any.
-Amounts for contract renewals that are not yet exercised by December 31, 2022 are also excluded.
+Amounts for contract renewals that are not yet exercised by December 31, 2023 are also excluded.